 Simply put, there is absolutely no other bird that looks like the male Rose-breasted Grosbeak.
-The striking color patterns and large size are distinctive.
-The female Rose-breasted Grosbeak looks nothing like the mail.
+The striking color patterns are distinctive.
+The female Rose-breasted Grosbeak looks nothing like the male.
 She is brown with white streaks and a white eye stripe.
 Rose-breasted Grosbeaks are in the same family as the Northern Cardinal.
 Notice their similar beak shape.

 If you live in the northern part of the United States, you’ve probably heard their summer song and thought it was a robin, or maybe an oriole.
 They have a crystal clear, high warble.